RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Method

 We also introduce a complete time-series data, $X_{ideal}\in\mathbb{R}^{T\times{D}}$, which has hypothetical values, considered as ground truth.
 Then, we can denote $X=X_{ideal} \odot M$, where $\odot$ indicates element-wise multiplication.
 By using these notations, imputation attempts to find $\theta$ that minimizes the following objective function:

 where $F$ is an imputation model with parameter $\theta$.
 Note that optimizing (2) is a challenging task because $X_{ideal}$ is not existing.
-Various different approaches were taken to solve this problem in the previous imputation studies, and the most common approach is to use the following reconstruction loss:
+Various approaches were taken to solve this problem in the previous imputation studies, and the most common approach is to use the following reconstruction loss:

-which is a loss term for reconstructing existing values.
+which is a loss term for reconstructing observed values.
 (3) can help imputation, but it is different from (2), which learns to fill missing values directly.
-Therefore, training imputation network using (3) can be called implicit training.
+Therefore, training imputation model using (3) can be called implicit training.
 In contrast, we propose a new training method using a random drop imputation (RDI) for explicit training.